washingtonyachtclub/documents/WYC_Policies.md

 The Club shall maintain a Keelboat Fund to account for all moneys generated by Keelboat reservations and sales, and all moneys spent buying, maintaining, and overhauling Keelboats.
 The Purser shall maintain this fund separate from the General Fund.
 The Purser shall report on the balance of this fund and its change from the previous year as part of the annual fiscal report.

 ## New Boat Fund
 The Club shall maintain a New Boat Fund accounted separate from other funds.
 This fund shall consist of all proceeds from the sale of boats (except for Keelboats, see By-Laws:Article VI - Section A.4.a.iii), all unburdened donations, all interest earned on bank deposits, and thirty percent of all dues and initiation fees.
-This fund shall be used for purchasing boats except in the case of a financial emergency declared by the Commodore and the Executive Council.
+This fund shall be used for purchasing boats except in the case of a financial emergency declared by the Commodores and the Executive Council.
 The Purser shall report on the balance of this fund and its change from the previous year as part of the annual fiscal report.

 ### Replacement of Laser Fleet
 One-fourth of the Laser Fleet shall be replaced each year by selling the oldest boats and purchasing new boats to maintain the fleet.
 Purchase of new boats to expand the fleet shall still require General Membership approval.